 There will be two tracks for applying to this funding.
-Please indicate on your application if you are applying in the Tribal Nation track or the urban American Indian organization track.
+Please indicate on your application if you are applying in the Tribal Nation track or the American Indian community-based organization track.

 Tribal Nation Track:

 A maximum of ten grants will be awarded and allocated as follows: